-Honey bees are a vital part of the pollination process of food crops, with more honey bees globally than any other bee type, or pollinating insects.
-Bees are estimated to pollinate one third of all food that is eaten each day, along with birds, bats and other insects.
+Honey bees are a vital part of the pollination process of food crops; with more honey bees globally than any other bee type, or pollinating insects.
+Bees pollinate approximately one third of all food each day, along with birds; bats and other insects.

-Here at Bovey Castle we want to give back to the environment and with the decrease of honeybees in the UK, we are proud to be helping to contribute to the environment and to become more sustainable as a business.
+Here at Bovey Castle we want to give back to the environment with the decrease of honeybees in the UK.
+We are proud to be helping to contribute to the environment and to become more sustainable as a business.

-Download our recipe for our ‘Devonshire Honey Cake’ using Bovey Castle honey.
+Download our recipe for our ‘Devonshire Honey Cake’ using Bovey Castle Devon honey.